-Since its original conception, a simpler approach has been developed, called Out-of-Band SHAKEN.
+Since its original conception, a simpler approach has been developed, called Out-of-Band (OOB) SHAKEN.
 This approach retains the concept of a CPS and the public interface to send PASSporTs to it using HTTP POST.

-However, with out-of-band SHAKEN, each service provider has its own CPS.
+However, with OOB SHAKEN, each service provider has its own CPS.
 Therefore, the CPS does not have an open public interface to fetch records using HTTP GET.
 This approach, described in the next section, addresses the privacy and security issues associated with an open public HTTP GET interface and simplifies the design considerably.

-OOB-SHAKEN
+OOB SHAKEN

-Out-of-Band (OOB) SHAKEN is a specific use case of the OOB STIR draft, which defines a Call Placement Service (CPS) being used as a public service.
+OOB SHAKEN is a specific use case of the OOB STIR draft, which defines a Call Placement Service (CPS) being used as a public service.
 This is the most general, and challenging, use case for OOB STIR.
 The OOB STIR draft includes the following important note:

 Potential implementors should note that this document merely defines the operating environments in which this out-of-band STIR mechanism is intended to operate.
 It provides use cases, gives a broad description of the components and a potential solution architecture.
 Various environments may have their own security requirements: a public deployment of out-of-band STIR faces far greater challenges than a constrained intra-network deployment.

 This section describes a simplified out-of-band mechanism to transmit and store PASSporTs in a CPS.
-Implementation of OOB SHAKEN is significantly simpler and less challenging than OOB STIR for two reasons:
+Implementation of OOB SHAKEN is then significantly simpler and less challenging than OOB STIR for two reasons:

 From a trust perspective, OOB SHAKEN is a “constrained intra-network deployment” since it is limited to service providers that have been approved by a recognized authority, such as the STI-PA.

-In the OOB SHAKEN architecture, The HTTP POST interface to send PASSporTs to the CPS is open and public, while the HTTP GET interface to retrieve PASSporTs is private, secure and limited to the terminating service provider who is assigned the called number.
+In the OOB SHAKEN architecture, the HTTP POST interface to send PASSporTs to the CPS is open and public, while the HTTP GET interface to retrieve PASSporTs is private, secure and limited to the terminating service provider who is assigned the called number.

-OOB-SHAKEN Architecture
+OOB SHAKEN Architecture

 The following diagram shows the SHAKEN architecture defined in ATIS 1000074-E with the addition of a Call Placement Service (CPS) for OOB SHAKEN deployed by Service Provider B, the call termination service provider.
-The CPS is deployed at the edge of Service Provider B’s network with a public interface to receive SHAKEN PASSporTs Out-of-Band from Service Provider A via an HTTPS POST message as defined by the OOB STIR IETF draft.
+The CPS is deployed at the edge of Service Provider B’s network with a public interface to receive SHAKEN PASSporTs out-of-band from Service Provider A via an HTTPS POST message as defined by the OOB STIR IETF draft (an example of which is provided later in Section 5.3).

-Before the PASSporT is persisted, the TSP’s CPS verifies it as described in ATIS 1000074-E (except for checking that the values match the SIP INVITE) to confirm the PASSporT was generated by an approved participating service provider within the SHAKEN ecosystem using a valid SHAKEN certificate.
+Before the PASSporT is persisted, the TSP’s CPS verifies it as described in ATIS 1000074-E (except for checking that the date, “orig” claim “tn” and “dest” claim “tn” values match the SIP INVITE) to confirm the PASSporT was generated by an approved participating service provider within the SHAKEN ecosystem using a valid SHAKEN certificate.

-The interface for the STI-VS to retrieve a SHAKEN PASSporT from the CPS is private.
-The protocol for the STI-VS connection to the CPS is specifically not defined because it is only used internally within a service provider’s network.
-The HTTPS GET message as defined in the OOB STIR IETF draft may be used by the STI-VS to retrieve PASSporTs but is not required.
+The interface for the STI-VS to retrieve a SHAKEN PASSporT from the CPS is private because the CPS is logically associated or combined with the STI-VS. The protocol for the STI-VS connection to the CPS is specifically not defined because it is only used internally within a service provider’s network.
+However, if desirable, such a protocol can be defined.
+For example, the HTTPS GET message, as defined in the OOB STIR IETF draft, may be used by the STI-VS to retrieve PASSporTs.

 Figure 2.
-SHAKEN Architecture with OOB SHAKEN CPS
+Architecture with OOB SHAKEN CPS

-Direct integration of the CPS with the STI-VS is the key design difference between OOB STIR and OOB SHAKEN.
+The direct coupling of the CPS with the STI-VS is the key design difference between OOB STIR and OOB SHAKEN.
 This explicit trust relationship between the CPS and STI-VS enables TSPs to optimize the implementation of their CPS infrastructure.

 OOB SHAKEN Call Flow Ladder